Entanglement and chaos near critical point in strongly coupled gauge theory: Holographic Thermo Mutual Information (HTMI)

 where

-By utilizing the equation \eqref{eq91}, it becomes possible to generate a graphical representation of the shock wave parameter concerning the dimensionless quantity $z_0/z_H$, as depicted in fig.\ref{alphaz0}.
-It is noteworthy that, in accordance with expectations, the shockwave parameter escalates as $z_0$ increases, and the pace of this elevation is contingent on the $\xi$ parameter.
-In instances where $\xi$ assumes larger values, the rate at which $\alpha$ increases is comparatively slower in contrast to situations with smaller $\xi$ values.
+From equation \eqref{eq91}, it becomes possible to generate a graphical representation of the shock wave parameter concerning the dimensionless quantity $z_0/z_H$, as depicted in Fig.\ref{alphaz0}.
+This is in accordance with the expectation that the shockwave parameter $\alpha$ increases as the parameter $z_0$ increases.
+This increment in $\alpha$ with respect to the $z_0$ depends on $\xi$.
+For instance, when $\xi$ takes larger values, the rate at which $\alpha$ increases is comparatively slower in contrast to situations for smaller $\xi$ values.
 In the end, in Fig. \ref{MIvsalpha}, the graph illustrates how the HTMI changes concerning the shockwave parameter $\alpha$ for various nonzero $\xi$ values.
-For distinct $\xi$ values, HTMI starts declining from a specific initial value, each with its own rate, ultimately reaching zero at a critical point, denoted as $\alpha=\alpha_c$.
-HTMI only exists for $\alpha$ values less than or equal to $\alpha_c$.
+The HTMI starts decreasing from a specific value as $\alpha$ increases.
+The rate at which the HTMI decreases is controlled by the parameter $\xi$.
+For small non zero values of $\xi$, the HTMI decreases more rapidly rather then the larger values of $\xi$ as depicted from \ref{MIvsalpha}, the HTMI only exists for $\alpha$ values less than or equal to $\alpha_c$.
 This critical value of $\alpha$ increases as the $\xi$ parameter grows.
-It's worth noting that as previously mentioned, $\xi=2$ represents the theory's critical point, and it's evident that HTMI remains finite at this critical point, echoing a similar observation made for one-sided MI in \cite{Ebrahim:2020qif}.
+Therefore it's evident that HTMI remains finite at the critical point.
+A similar observation is made for one-sided HMI in \cite{Ebrahim:2020qif}.